 In Louisiana, lagniappe is a word used to describe a bonus, or a little “something extra”.
 Think of it like a baker’s dozen.
 In addition to the benefits of simply living and serving in New Orleans, our long-term volunteers also receive…

 LTV’s receive $40 each week for groceries, gas, or any other incidental expenses.
-Of course you can manage your budget on your own, or you can also get creative and pool your stipend with other volunteers!

 Getting around town